janwilmans/OpenCanary/README.md

 tricks for finding high-priority issues
 - three (or more) consecutive lines with the same error
 - the same class name mentioned more then three times
-- assert(pointer); to detect null-pointers will prevent crash and cause a hanging process?
+- assert(pointer); to detect null-pointers will prevent crash and cause a hang that delays CI tests

 ## Failure is an option